Raeffi/frigid_abyss/README.md

 # frigid_abyss
-repository for a community modpack
+repository for a community minecraft modpack